College Ave student loan refinancing review

 Sorting through loan requirements can be frustrating, especially when you’re doing it for several different providers.
 Here’s what you’ll need to meet when it comes to refinancing with College Ave:

-- You’re a graduate of an approved Title IV undergraduate or graduate program.
+- Graduate of an approved Title IV undergraduate or graduate program

-- You’re an American citizen or a permanent resident of the US.
+- US citizen or a permanent resident of the US

 To maximize your chances of approval, you’ll need a credit score in the good or excellent range.
 That generally means high 600s and up.
 Also, make sure your income is enough to support the debt obligations you have.
 Your debt-to-income ratio is a good indicator of how you’re doing in that area.
 If you don’t meet the underwriting requirements on your own, you have the option to apply with a cosigner.